umaar/how-to-compare-job-offers/readme.md

 |💤 Lack of politics            |   |1       |Both have some, but Imperial better protects you from it                                                                                                                                                                                                             |
 |💻 Technologies                |   |1       |Imperial use very interesting + modern tech.
 MoJ are starting to use modern tech, but also have some legacy code                                                                                                                                                     |
 <br />

+### Contribute

+If you have other criteria which can be used to evaluate job offers, please submit a PR.

 ---